everycure-org/matrix/docs/src/onboarding/index.md

 ![](../assets/img/status.drawio.svg)

+#### Preprocessing

+The current pre-processing pipeline is highly preliminary and is used to ingest experimental nodes and edges proposed by our medical team.
+The pipeline is integrated with a Google sheet for rapid hypothesis testing.

 #### Ingestion

 The ingestion pipeline aims to ingest all the downstream data in BigQuery, our data warehouse of choice.
 Data from different sources is assigned metadata for lineage tracking.